kalyanimavale/attention-based-detection-model/README.md

 # Landmark-Based Attention Detection

-This project uses MediaPipe FaceMesh to extract eyebrow geometry and classify:
+This project uses MediaPipe FaceMesh to extract eyebrow geometry and head position and classify:

 1. Attentive
 2. Attentive with No Understanding
+3. Disattentive

 Pipeline:
 - Landmark extraction